-- Quinque Terre: In the northwest of Italy, on the coast of the Ligurian Sea, five villages, named Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore are reason enough to attract thousands of tourists each year.
-The nearby Quinque Terre National Park is great hiking out outdoor sports destination.
-Quinque Terre is part of the UNESCO World Heritage site since 1997.
+- Cinque Terre: In the northwest of Italy, on the coast of the Ligurian Sea, five villages, named Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore are reason enough to attract thousands of tourists each year.
+The nearby Cinque Terre National Park is a great hiking and outdoor sports destination.
+Cinque Terre is part of the UNESCO World Heritage site since 1997.

 💡Good to know